ehmicky/autoserver/README.md

 Port number can be changed using `PORT` environment variable.

-Use your browser to go to `localhost:5001/graphiql` and start exploring the data.
+Browse to `localhost:5001/graphiql` and start exploring the data.
 Click on "docs" to see the schema.

+You can also see the GraphQL plain schema by browsing to `localhost:5001/graphql/schema`

 # Tooling